dmgrit/priority-channels/README.md

 In the following scenario:
 - Messages in the high-priority channel are processed first.
-- If the high-priority channel is empty, messages from the normal-priority-1 and normal-priority-2 channels are processed interchangeably, as they have the same priority.
+- If the high-priority channel is empty, messages from the normal-priority-1 and normal-priority-2 channels are processed interchangeably since they have the same priority.
 - The low-priority channel is processed only when the high and normal-priority channels are empty.

 For a full demonstration, run the [corresponding example](examples/same-priority/main.go).